The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Discussion

-A second conclusion that could be extracted is that the binary channel does not appear to operate efficiently at luminosities above \Lsp\,$\sim$\,4.0.
-This would support a scenario in which the combined effects of rotationally induced mixing and wind-driven self-stripping in isolated stars become the dominant mechanisms responsible for surface He enrichment in stars occupying these regions of the sHRD (see also Fig.~\ref{sHRD}).
-Nevertheless, additional evolutionary pathways not represented in Fig.~\ref{sHRD_bin_04vcrit} may also contribute.
-For instance, in so-called reverse Algol systems \citep{Sen2023}, the donor star can remain the more luminous component of the binary, exhibit surface helium enrichment, and populate the upper part of the sHRD.
-Furthermore, a mass accretion efficiency is one of the most uncertain parameters in binary evolution, and a more efficient mass accretion than adopted in the models of \citet{Jin2025} can help populate the upper sHRD with helium-enriched mass gainers.
+A second conclusion that can be extracted from inspection of Fig.~\ref{sHRD_bin_04vcrit} is that binary mass transfer does not operate efficiently at spectroscopic luminosities above \Lsp\,$\sim$\,4.0.
+This is because also the binary components, in particular the more massive potential donor star, partly self-strip their envelope by winds, such that much less mass is transferred if Roche Lobe overflow (RLOF) occurs.
+At the same time, this wind stripping keeps the binary components more compact, such that RLOF is often avoided all together \citep[see also][]{Pauli2022}.
+Therefore, the binary models do produce many He-enriched primary and secondary stars, in a region similar to that where He enrichment is indicated for the single star models in Fig.~\ref{sHRD}, but they do not appear in Fig.~\ref{sHRD_bin_04vcrit} as it shows only He-rich post mass transfer mass gainer models.
+Furthermore, additional evolutionary pathways not represented in Fig.~\ref{sHRD_bin_04vcrit} may also contribute.
+For instance, in so-called reverse Algol systems \citep{Sen2023}, the donor star can remain the more luminous component of the binary, exhibit surface He enrichment, and populate the upper part of the sHRD.
+In addition, mass accretion efficiency is one of the most uncertain parameters in binary evolution, and a more efficient mass accretion than adopted in the models of \citet{Jin2026} can help populate the upper sHRD with He-enriched mass gainers.
 Complementarily, although not explored here, merger events are also a viable explanation for some of the identified He-rich stars \citep{Menon2024}.

-In this context, it is noteworthy that the fraction of stars with helium-enriched surfaces shows a clear dependence on (spectroscopic) luminosity.
-Below \Lsp\,$\sim$\,4.0 -- where neither rotational mixing nor wind stripping is expected to operate efficiently to enrich the surface with helium -- the percentage of He-rich stars amounts to $\sim$16\%.
+Also remarkable the fraction of stars with He-enriched surfaces shows a clear dependence on (spectroscopic) luminosity.
+Below \Lsp\,$\sim$\,4.0 -- where neither rotational mixing nor wind stripping is expected to operate efficiently to enrich the surface with He -- the percentage of He-rich stars amounts to $\sim$16\%.
 This percentage increases to $\sim$31\% at higher luminosities, where self-stripping by winds and rotational mixing becomes more effective in both single and binary stars.